jboss-developer/jboss-brms-quickstarts/helloworld-cep/README.md

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line._

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started the JBoss EAP server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean install jboss-as:deploy

-4. This deploys `web/target/brms-stateful-ksession-web.war` to the running instance of the server.
+4. This deploys `web/target/brms-helloworld-cep-web.war` to the running instance of the server.

 Access the application